 For Debian/Ubuntu, first of all, we will install curl:

 apt-get install curl

-, there is one line installation script that will install latest netdata
+, there is a one-line installation script that will install the latest netdata

 and also keep it up to date automatically.